-While many SGU alumni pursue primary care fields, an impressive number of them go into some of the most competitive medical specialties like orthopaedic surgery, emergency medicine, and radiology.
-And SGU students and graduates matched into 18 different specialties in 2019, according to information published in March.
+Most SGU alumni pursue primary care fields, including internal medicine, family medicine, pediatrics and obstetrics/gynecology.
+There are also some SGU graduates who enter some of the more competitive medical specialties like orthopedic surgery, emergency medicine, and plastic surgery.
+It’s worth noting that SGU students and graduates matched into 20 different specialties in 2020, according to information published in March 2020.

 1. Continuing an interest in emergency medicine